 What is a garden mentor?

 The mentor program began in 2011 with our flagship program, the Backyard Garden Program.
 With a team of just one -- founder and current Executive Director Lara Lepionka -- Backyard Growers (BYG) needed help training all the new gardeners starting the program.
-Over the years, we have developed the mentor program into a more holistic volunteer opportunity that touches all three of our main programs, the Backyard Garden, the Community Garden and the School Garden Programs, and allows mentors to be involved in the entire program process, from distributing the seeds and seedlings to helping harvest.
+Over the years, we have developed the mentor program into a more holistic volunteer opportunity that allows mentors work with our backyard gardeners, our community gardeners, or with one of our partner gardens.
+Mentors are encouraged to be involved in the entire program process- from distributing the seeds and seedlings to helping harvest!

 WHY IT'S IMPORTANT

-BYG garden mentors allow 10 backyard garden and 40 community garden families to become life-long gardeners, inspired by the power of growing their own food.
+BYG garden mentors allow 10 backyard garden and 40 community garden families each year become life-long gardeners, inspired by the power of growing their own food.

 Who is a garden mentor?

-A garden mentor is a gardener, a trainer, a volunteer, and an invaluable part of the BYG team.
-To be a mentor, you must be over 20 and have experience gardening or farming in Massachusetts.
+A garden mentor is a gardener, a trainer, a volunteer, and an invaluable part of the Backyard Growers team.
+To be a mentor, you must be over 18 and have experience gardening or farming.
 Mentors should be a part of the Cape Ann community and committed to helping ensure access to fresh vegetables for community members in Cape Ann.

 The garden mentor program is a 10 month, February-November, volunteer commitment.
 Mentors will be involved in garden trainings, building garden beds, growing and distributing seedlings, leading community workshops to build skills, and maintaining community and school gardens.
 While some parts are flexible, we ask mentors to commit to the following: